Wei Guoqing: Vietnam

-Guangxi and Guangdong
+Guangxi

 After returning to China, Wei moved to Nanning, Guangxi, where he was the senior party (1961-Cultural Revolution) and government (1955-Cultural Revolution) official in Guangxi Autonomous Region for an unusually long period.
-It was from Guangxi and Yunnan that Chinese troops entered Vietnam in 1965–70.
+It was from Guangxi and Yunnan that Chinese troops entered Vietnam in 1965–1970.

 In his role as the senior-most official in Guangxi, Wei hosted the January 1958 Nanning Conference, attended by Chairman Mao Zedong and most of the very top leadership.
-While Wei was a junior among the heavyweights, he was present at one of the decisive Great Leap Forward discussions where outrageous targets were approved.
+While Wei was a junior among the heavyweights, he was present at one of the decisive Great Leap Forward discussions where targets were approved.

 General Wei was named 1st Political Commissar of the Guangxi Military District (MD) in January 1964, a post he held until October 1975.
 He added the leadership of the CCP committee in February 1971.

 During the Cultural Revolution, Wei managed to keep control of Guangxi.
-In March 1967, Zhou Enlai ordered the establishment of the "Guangxi Revolutionary Preparatory Group", headed by incumbent CCP 1st Party Secretary Wei.
-However, Wei was beaten by a Guangxi-origin mob in August while visiting Beijing.
-In 1968, the "Guangxi April 22 Revolutionary Action Command" opposed Wei Guoqing's leadership while the "Guangxi United Command of Proletarian Revolutionaries" supported him.
+Throughout the Cultural Revolution in Guangxi, there was a "correct line" represented by Wei Guoqing from beginning to end.
+The Central Committee of the CPC was fundamentally unable to carry out investigations about Cultural Revolution in Guangxi.
+Both the Guangxi Provincial Party Committee, the Provincial Military District and the Revolutionary Committees were basically "Pro-Wei" or conservative factions during the whole revolution.

+Since 1958, he served as the Chairman of the Guangxi Zhuang Autonomous Region Government, and Secretary of the Secretariat, Second Secretary, and First Secretary of the CPC Guangxi Regional Committee.
+In January 1958, Wei Guoqing, the highest-ranking official in Guangxi, organized the Nanning Conference, which was attended by Mao Zedong and other top leaders.
+This conference determined the progress of the Great Leap Forward and approved several inflated targets.
+These actions lay the groundwork for the Cultural Revolution.

+In 1964 and 1966, Wei Guoqing concurrently served as the First Political Commissar of the Guangxi and Guangzhou Military Regions.